-Episode 121: AML Series, Pt 7 - AML Consolidation and Maintenance: Role of Allogeneic Transplant
+Episode 121: AML Series, Pt 7 - AML Consolidation: Role of Allogeneic Transplant

 This week, we continue our discussion on consolidation and maintenance therapies for AML, this time highlighting the role of allogeneic stem cell transplants.
 This episode builds on our prior episode, so if you have not listened to this just yet, we highly recommend doing so!